 Multicast is a "broadcast" to a group of hosts, in this case routers (Please see the multicast page for more information).
-So if I had 10 router of which 4 where part of a "mutilcast group" then, when I send out a multicast packet to this group, only these 4 routers will receive the updates, while the rest of them will simply ignore the data.
-The multicast address is usually 18.104.22.168 & 22.214.171.124, this address is defined by the IGRP (Interior Gateway Routing Protocol).
+So if we had 10 router of which 4 where part of a "mutilcast group" then, when we send out a multicast packet to this group, only these 4 routers will receive the updates, while the rest of them will simply ignore the data.
+The multicast address is usually 22.214.171.124 & 126.96.36.199, this address is defined by the Interior Gateway Routing Protocol (IGRP).

-When a router using a Link State protocol, such a OSPF (Open Shortest Path First) knows about a change on the network, it will multicast this change instantly, there for flooding the network with this information.
-The information routers require to build their databases is provided in the form of Link State advertisement packets (LSAP).
+When a router using a Link State protocol, such a Open Shortest Path First (OSPF) knows about a change on the network, it will multicast this change instantly, there for flooding the network with this information.
+The information routers require to build their databases is provided in the form of Link State Advertisement Packets (LSAP).
 Routers do not advertise their entire routing tables, instead each router advertises only its information regarding immediately adjacent routers.

 Link State protocols in comparison to Distance Vector protocols have:

 - Shortest path computations require many CPU circles

 - If network is stable little bandwidth is used; react quickly to topology changes